OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 * The ASE provides a data hazard checker that identifies CCI-P traffic patterns that may cause Write After Write (WAW), Read After Write (RAW), and Write After Read (WAR) hazards.
-Debug these transactions using a waveform viewer or by using a relevant Memory Protocol Factory (MPF) shim.
+Debug these transactions using a waveform viewer or avoid them by using a relevant [Memory Properties Factory](https://github.com/OPAE/intel-fpga-bbb/wiki/BBB_cci_mpf) (MPF) shim.

 * The ASE does not require administrator privileges.
 After installing all the required tools, you can run the ASE on a plain vanilla user Linux machine.

 ### ASE Limitations ###

 When using ASE in the application development cycle, consider the following limitations:

-* The ASE is a transaction-level simulator for a single AFU slot and single application in a platform with that includes an Intel FPGA.
-The ASE does not model either Intel UPI- or PCIe-specific packet structures and protocol layers.
+* The ASE is a transaction-level simulator.
+It does not model either Intel UPI- or PCIe-specific packet structures and protocol layers.

 * The ASE does not simulate caching and is not a cache simulator.
 It cannot reliably simulate cache collisions or capacity issues.

-* The ASE simulates the AFU RTL and its corresponding OPAE software application and verifies them for correctness.
-The ASE cannot simulate an FPGA programming file.

 * Although ASE models some latency parameters, it cannot model real-time system-specific latency.
 It is also not an accurate timing simulation of the design or latency and bandwidth of the real system.
 The ASE models enable